skill-forger/git-training/2. Remote and Repository/README.md

 </ol>

 ## Objectives
-The objective is learn how to initialize and manage a Git repository.
+The objective is to learn how to initialize and manage a Git repository.
 It aims to help developers understand the fundamentals of creating a repository, linking it to a remote service (such as GitHub, GitLab, or Bitbucket).